 Contrast Sensitivity vs. Visual Acuity

-You may confuse contrast sensitivity with visual acuity.
-Both terms refer to how well you can see details.
-However, contrast sensitivity measures two variables, size and contrast, while acuity measures only size.
+Contrast sensitivity and visual acuity refer to how well you can see details.
+However, contrast sensitivity measures two variables: size and contrast.
+Acuity only measures size.

-Testing for contrast sensitivity and visual acuity is also different.
-The test measures how well you can distinguish between light and dark.
-Your doctor will use a chart where the characters gradually fade from black to gray.
+Contrast sensitivity testing measures how well you can distinguish between light and dark.
+Your doctor will use a chart in which the characters gradually fade from black to gray.

 Visual acuity is measured when you read the eye chart during an exam.
 This is considered a high-contrast test (black letters on a white background).